Huy-Ngo/acanban/docs/source/meth/database/index.rst

 ===============

-Since each user can have zero, one, or several projects and group project can have several participating users, we model the relation between them as many-to-many.
+Since each user can have zero, one, or several projects and a group project can have several participating users, we model the relation between them as many-to-many.
 We modeled this as double links:

 - Each ``User`` object of appropriate role (student or supervisor), there is a field ``projects``.
 - Each ``Project`` has a ``supervisors`` and a ``students`` fields.
-  We model both of these fields as list, since there can be occasions where two or more supervisors co-supervise a project.
+  We model both of these fields as lists, since there can be occasions where two or more supervisors co-supervise a project.

 In each project, there could be many tasks which participants would complete